“The food was awful. My ex used to make that dish really well, why can’t you?”

 6) Leave the triangle

-Narcissistic personality disorder is a complex and difficult condition to treat.
-There are cases where narcissists have sought treatment, and seen a subsequent change in their behaviour for the better.
+A narcissistic personality disorder is a complex and difficult condition to treat.
+There are cases where narcissists have sought treatment, and seen a subsequent change in their behavior for the better.
 But admitting they have a disorder, and seeking help to treat it, is not something that narcissists, by nature, are inclined to do.

 Making a decision like this and carrying it through can be difficult.
 That’s why this step 6, and not step 1, even though in many cases it should be the ultimate goal.